Back

 Who runs the programme?

-The Youth Development Officer will oversee the programme and deliver the classroom and practical sessions, alongside the Head of Coaching, Umpire Development Officer and Lead Coaches.
+The Youth Development Officer will oversee the programme, Umpire Development Officer and Lead Coaches.